 Old World Chateau With Modern Comforts

 Plenty of floor-to-ceiling windows open up the view to the lake.
 With spaces such as an Old World wine cellar, a bar and sports court, there are also lots of places for adults to play.

-Kids of all ages will enjoy the a 16-foot “wall of fire” on the outdoor patio.
-Throughout the home, luxe details like fireplace embellishments tie the main style into the more contemporary spaces.
-It even features an upstairs master suite along with a junior suite on the main level, as well as a guest room that incorporates Universal Design for aging in place.
-The aim behind these stately types of houses is to display wealth and opulence with their size, beauty and high-end materials.
+Unlike a castle or chateau, a palace is built specifically to be luxurious, spacious and comfortable.
+The aim is to display wealth and opulence with their size, beauty and high-end materials.
 They are symbolic with a leisurely life and wealth.

 Indulge Your Palace Dreams

 Amenities like an art gallery, gourmet cuisine, infinity swimming pool, plunge pool, and Jacuzzi, are all set amid a tropical rain forest.

 Technically, a villa can be similar to a regular single-family home but is actually known for being a larger, more luxurious residence.
 These types of houses often have gardens, vineyards fountains or courtyards.
 In the United States, some planned communities also have units called villas, which are like apartments or condos.

 Villa in the Pacific Palisades

-A manor house is essentially a country house that has land associated with it.
+A manor house is essentially a house that has land associated with it.
 Historically, it was the principal house of a landed estate, according to Castles and Manor Houses.

-The term manor house has become associated with spaciousness but not all display largesse and some can be quite modest.
+- Not all display largesse and some can be quite modest.

 The Manor Reimagined